panzerama/Monkey.INF/ActOne/SceneOne.md

     See, it stalks away!

-HORATIO
+Harry

     Stay! speak, speak!
 I charge thee, speak!

     Exit Ghost

-MARCELLUS
+Mark

     'Tis gone, and will not answer.

 BERNIE

-    How now, Horatio! you tremble and look pale:
+    How now, Harry! you tremble and look pale:
     Is not this something more than fantasy?
     What think you on't?

-HORATIO
+Harry

     Before my God, I might not this believe
     Without the sensible and true avouch
     Of mine own eyes.

-MARCELLUS
+Mark

     Is it not like the king?

-HORATIO
+Harry

     As thou art to thyself:
     Such was the very armour he had on